jahnspaarwater-svg/Jhps-Obsidian-CanvAiPreset/README.md

-beta version of the best plugin for obsidian. comming soon this month 12.2025
+beta version of the best plugin for obsidian. next relese comming soon this month 12.2025